openstack/networking-sfc/doc/source/system_design and_workflow.rst

 Traffic flow into the Port Chain will be from source IP address 22.1.20.1 TCP port 23 to destination IP address 171.4.5.6 TCP port 100.
-The flow needs to be treated by SF1 running on VM1 identified by Neutron port pair [p1, p2] and SF2 running on VM2 identified by Neutron port pair [p3, p4].
+The flow needs to be treated by SF1 running on VM1 identified by Neutron port pair [p1, p2], SF2 running on VM2 identified by Neutron port pair [p3, p4], and SF3 running on VM3 identified by Neutron port pair [p5, p6].

 The net1 should be created before creating Neutron port using existing Neutron API.
 The design has no restriction on the type of net1, i.e. it